 - Positive emotions help milk flow.
 Talk to your nurse or lactation consultant if you have concerns about how things are going. - Make sure you get enough to eat and drink. - Rest has been shown to increase milk supply.
 Try to nap in the day as you are able.
-Use strategies to support restful sleep at night despite pumping, such as adjusting your night sleep schedule, using a partner or family to help, or placing a cooler at the bedside for milk.
+Use strategies to support restful sleep at night despite pumping such as: adjusting your night sleep schedule, using a partner or family to help, placing a cooler at the bedside for milk, or using two sets of flanges so you don't need to do washing at night.